 Adapted from a popular Pinterest recipe, with tweaks.

 This is an adaption of an Herb Crusted Chicken in Basil Cream Sauce Pinterest recipe I experimented with.
 I altered it to simplify the ingredient list and also added a little heat and tang!
 I also upped the amount of sauce so there's enough to cover the chicken and noodles.

 Have picky eaters?
 Serve the chicken and pasta separately and make the cream sauce optional.

 This homemade chicken dinner dish is ready in 30 minutes!

 Crusted Chicken with Basil-Pimento Cream Sauce

 - 4 chicken cutlets pounded flat

 - 4 tablespoon butter or cooking oil divided

 - 1 pint half & half

-- Serve chicken over egg noodles topped with sauce.
+- Serve chicken over cooked, warm noodles, topped with sauce.